What can a Buddhist do during Christmas? Quite a lot!

 But why stop during the holiday season?
 Practice the above throughout the year!

-Are you trying to understand your Buddhist friend, relative, or family member?
+- Recommended Reading: Are you trying to understand your Buddhist friend, relative, or family member?
 Click here to read my article (Understanding a Buddhist During Christmas).
 And the following books can also help with understanding.

 Living Buddha, Living Christ